-Below are common questions that knitters have asked me:
+Below are common questions that knitters have asked me when choosing my Purl &Jane patterns:

-:: What size do I knit from your books?
+:: What size do I knit from your patterns?

 I don’t use standard sizes in my patterns.
 I feel there isn’t anything ‘standard’ about hand knitted garments or us!

 I let the shape and the yarn dictate the finished size.
-I recommend to always check the Actual Measurement.
-Sometimes I feel the garment is better tighter or looser however that is my personal choice and the beauty about hand knitting is that you can knit to your own personal choice, so that is why it is important to check the Actual Measurement.
+I recommend to always check the Actual Measurement or Actual Chest Size.
+Sometimes I feel the garment is better tighter or looser however that is my personal choice and the beauty about hand knitting is that you can knit to your own personal choice, so that is why it is important to check the Actual Measurement or Actual Chest Size.

-In each pattern there are measurements, which include To fit chest (suggested) and Actual Measurement sizes.
-There are also diagrams of the garment.
-These show the garment’s length and the width at the underarm.
+In each pattern there are measurements, which include To fit chest (suggested) and Actual Measurement or Actual Chest Size.

 It is a good idea, once you have chosen the garment you wish to knit, find a similar garment that fits you or the person you are knitting for.

 Lay your existing garment out flat and measure across the chest (about 2cm/1in under the armholes).
-Once you have this figure, compare it to the width measurements on the diagrams and chose the knitted garment size that is nearest to this figure.**
+Once you have this figure, double it (e.g if it is 90cm times that by 2, so 90 x 2 = 180cm) compare it to the Actual Measurements or Actual Chest Size and chose the knitted garment size that is nearest to this figure.

 :: I love the shape of the garment I’ve chosen but I would like it longer/shorter than shown.